robrwo/Types-Const/README.md

 # DESCRIPTION

-The type library provides types that force read-only hash and array reference attributes to be deeply read-only.
+This is an _experimental_ type library that provides types that force read-only hash and array reference attributes to be deeply read-only.

+See the [known issues](#known_issues) below for a discussion of side-effects.

 # TYPES